utgMarketing/cordova-plugin-jdbc-async/README.md

 ## Using the Plugin

-Calls to this plugin live under `window.jdbc.` or just `jdbc.`.
-All `jdbc.` calls have a `success` and `error` callback as the final two function parameters.
+Calls to this plugin live under `window.jdbc` or just `jdbc`.
+All `jdbc` calls have a `success` and `error` callback as the final two function parameters.
 If the `error` callback is triggered, the sole parameter will be a string containing an error message.

 ### `load(driver, success, error)`